Pronounced: os-tee-oh-GEN-a-sis im-per-FEK-ta

 OI is caused by a genetic defect.
 There is no known way to prevent it.

-Genetic counseling may be useful if you are planning on having a child and you have OI or a family history of OI.
+Genetic counseling may be useful if you are planning to have a child and you have OI or a family history of OI.
 The counselor can let you know the risk your child may have of developing OI.

 Osteogenesis Imperfecta Foundation